 Fairbanks, AK 99701

-The workshop begins and ends from the Springhill Suites in downtown Fairbanks.
-Lodging on August 27th and September 3rd is included in your workshop fee based on single occupancy.
+The workshop begins and ends at the Springhill Suites in downtown Fairbanks.
+Lodging on August 27th and September 2nd is included in your workshop fee based on single occupancy.
+There is a courtesy block of rooms for the nights of August 26th and September 3rd.
+Should you wish to arrive a day in advance or stay a day late, please proceed with making this booking.

 Denali Hwy, AK